MilenaM001/Data-Analyst-Internship-Challenge/README.md

 <img width="80" alt="Screenshot 2021-07-12 at 21 53 55" src="https://user-images.githubusercontent.com/87210577/125354440-b863a800-e35b-11eb-9af0-c5572761b2ae.png">

 7. Average customer lifespan: 1st order date subtracted by the last order date.
-For this find the minimun and maximun date.
+For this find the minimum and maximum date.
 Then use the function DATEDIF to find the difference between the data in months.

 <img width="150" alt="Screenshot 2021-07-12 at 21 56 56" src="https://user-images.githubusercontent.com/87210577/125354768-185a4e80-e35c-11eb-9f0c-d37a7d5dbc8f.png">